DNS-Accountants

 • How is it going to be shared out?

-And in case, you have got your commission in form of cash, directly from a customer, it will fall under taxable income; however, you don’t have to pay National Insurance Contributions and like in case of your salary, you need to mention the commission amount in your Self-assessment form.
+And in case, you have got your commission in form of cash, directly from a customer, it will fall under taxable income; however, you don’t have to pay National Insurance Contributions and like in case of your salary, you need to mention the commission amount in your Self-Assessment form.
 In case you miss out on giving this particular information to HM Revenue and Customs (HMRC), they will seek this particular information, either from you or from your employer.
 And in case you are the employer, HMRC will allocate a particular tax code, which is used to collect tax through PAYE i.e. Pay As You Earn and tax is collected before the wages are distributed.
-In case of commission being pooled in and shared out, it becomes the duty of the troncmaster to ensure that, both the tax and the National Insurance are paid well on time, whereas it is the duty of you, as an employer, to update HMRC, about the tronc and the details of troncmaster, so that they can seek the required information from him, in case it is not filled in your self-assessment form.
+In case of commission being pooled in and shared out, it becomes the duty of the troncmaster to ensure that, both the tax and the National Insurance are paid well on time, whereas it is the duty of you, as an employer, to update HMRC, about the tronc and the details of troncmaster, so that they can seek the required information from him, in case it is not filled in your Self-Assessment Form.

 In case you are entitled for the commission, your commission should be paid through your salary and therefore it will be taxed with your salary itself, at the rate of 20%.
+However, in case earning through your salary is more than £40,835 for this year and £43,875 for next year, then any commission will be charged at the rate of 40%.

 Non-payment of commission: